Air handler high energy bills

 Frequently Asked Questions

-Most experts recommend changing the air filter every 1-3 months, depending on usage and indoor air quality.
+Most experts recommend changing the air filter every 1-3 months, depending on factors like the filter type and home environment.

 Connect with certified professionals in your area